 (i) Coordinating its work and further strengthening its participation, engagement and cooperation, as appropriate, with all relevant United Nations mechanisms, bodies and processes, including the United Nations Office on Drugs and Crime and the United Nations Congress on Crime Prevention and Criminal Justice regional human rights mechanisms and national human rights institutions;

-(j) Reporting annually to the Human Rights Council as of its fifty-first session, to be followed by in an enhanced interactive dialogue on systemic racism in law enforcement that prioritizes the participation of directly affected individuals and communities, including victims and their families, and transmitting its annual report to the General Assembly and engaging in a dialogue with it;

 12. Calls upon all States and other relevant stakeholders to cooperate fully with the international independent expert mechanism towards the effective fulfilment of its mandate and, in particular, to provide it with any information and documentation it may require, as well as any other forms of assistance pertaining to its mandate;

 13. Requests the Secretary-General to provide the international independent expert mechanism, through the Office of the United Nations High Commissioner for Human Rights, with full administrative, technical and logistical support and the resources necessary to enable it to carry out its mandate;

-14. Requests the High Commissioner to enhance and broaden monitoring by the Office of the High Commissioner, including through its field presences, with the assistance of relevant special procedure mandate holders and relevant United Nations agencies, in order to continue to report on systemic racism, violations of international human rights law against Africans and people of African descent by law enforcement agencies, to contribute to accountability and redress and to take further action globally on the Agenda towards Transformative Change for Racial Justice and Equality, including by providing support for and strengthening assistance to States and other stakeholders, particularly people of African descent and their organizations, and by giving further visibility to this work, and to submit an annual report thereon to the Human Rights Council starting from its fifty-first session ;
+14. Requests the High Commissioner to enhance and broaden monitoring by the Office of the High Commissioner, including through its field presences, with the assistance of relevant special procedure mandate holders and relevant United Nations agencies, in order to continue to report on systemic racism, violations of international human rights law against Africans and people of African descent by law enforcement agencies, to contribute to accountability and redress and to take further action globally towards Transformative Change for Racial Justice and Equality, including by providing support for and strengthening assistance to States and other stakeholders, particularly people of African descent and their organizations, and by giving further visibility to this work;

+OP15 Further requests the High Commissioner and the international independent expert mechanism, to present to the Council, on an annual basis, starting from the 51st session, their respective written reports, jointly during an enhanced interactive dialogue, that prioritizes the participation of directly affected individuals and communities, including victims and their families, and transmitting its annual report to the General ;

-15. Requests the Secretary-General to provide the Office of the High Commissioner with full administrative, technical and logistical support and the resources necessary to enable it to carry out its mandate;
+16. Requests the Secretary-General to provide the Office of the High Commissioner with full administrative, technical and logistical support and the resources necessary to enable it to carry out its mandate;